markeyy-tutorial/Kali-User-Management-Project/README.md

 ---

-Once you’ve completed the exercise, share your experience in the comments!
+Once you’ve completed the exercise, please share your experience with me!
 If you’re stuck, don’t hesitate to ask for help.
 And don’t forget to check out my next project, where we’ll automate this entire process!